alimozdemir/PromptCLI/README.md

 # Contributions

-All contributions are welcome if described well.
+All contributions are welcome if well described.